Parrot Bebop 2 Review

 It can record in HD 1080p at 30 fps and it can be controlled with your smartphone via its FreeFlight app (available on Android and iOS) or you can purchase its sky controller.
-Buying the sky controller may end up costing you the same price you would pay for a DJI Phantom or one of the Yuneec models, you would be better off buying one of those models.

 The standard package comes with the drone, 1 lithium polymer battery, 8 coloured propellers, 1 charger and cable, a propeller assembly tool and 1 USB cable.
-Parrot have re-engineered the frame width of the drone making it more durable in rough weathers and even more lightweight.
+Parrot has re-engineered the frame width of the drone making it more durable in rough weathers and even more lightweight.

 Its li-polymer battery is more securely fixed onto its back unlike in the previous version where it was secured via a Velcro strap.
 The motors are now colour coded so it makes it easier to identify which propeller goes where.
 There is also a LED at the back which makes it easier to keep track of if you fly during twilight hours.

-The bebop comes with some good features that will please both beginners and experienced pilots but if you are a professional photographer then this drones capability will disappoint you.
+The bebop comes with some good features that will please both beginners and experienced pilots but if you are a professional photographer then this drone’s capability will disappoint you.

 That is not to say that its video and image quality is poor, the drone takes quality images.
 However, when you have the likes of DJI and Yuneec spitting out high-end drones with UHD 4k cameras, then the bebop 2 falls way below those standards.